 This is our custom basemap calibration file for those who need a basemap for use with Hondata S300 / Smanager.
 This is compatible with S300 version 1,2, and 3 systems.
 Fully configurable to your specifications based on our tuning experience with setups similar to yours that you specify.
-In the comments box at checkout, please provide us with ALL available information about your specific engine setup NOTE: For use with Hondata S300 systems ONLY.
+In the comments/notes box at checkout, please provide us with ALL available information about your specific engine setup NOTE: For use with Hondata S300 systems ONLY.
 Will not work with other tuning software.
 Our custom basemap program is a BASEMAP only.
 We have extensive experience developing programming for engines and our basemaps typically run very well, however, it is impossible to develop a final tuned map without having your vehicle here on a dyno for a live tuning session.
 Due to the large number of factors that affect ECU programming like fuel pressure changes, intake system efficiency, engine wear, engine electrical system condition, etc., we simply cannot guarantee how well your engine will run on our basemaps.
 This is not to be used as a final tuned program for running your custom engine setup.
 NOTE: This file will be EMAILED to you within 1 business day.
 You will NOT receive a tangible copy of the file.

 How do I upload the basemap file to my ECU?
 Please see our guide on How to upload a Hondata S300 basemap file